pandemic07/Web-Crawler/README.md

 ## **Limitations**
 - Cannot handle dynamic content or infinite scrolling.
 - Relies on predefined patterns for product URLs.
-- May not respect website-specific crawling rules or `robots.txt` files.

 ---

 ## **Future Enhancements**
 - Integrate support for dynamic content using Selenium or Puppeteer.
-- Add logic to parse and respect `robots.txt`.
 - Implement domain-specific crawling rules for better accuracy.